Who Can Be A Life Insurance Beneficiary?

 Be aware that the state you live in or the particular policy you're considering may have restrictions on who can be named as a beneficiary.
 If you have any question about who you can name as a beneficiary in your state, it's best to consult a local licensed insurance agent.

-When naming insurance beneficiaries, it's important to name a contingent beneficiary (secondary beneficiary), in case the primary beneficiary is not alive at the time you die.
-If the primary beneficiary is alive at the time you die, the contingent beneficiary will not receive any benefits.
+When naming beneficiaries, it's important to name a contingent beneficiary (secondary beneficiary), in case the primary beneficiary is not alive at the time you die.
+If the primary beneficiary is alive at the time you die, the contingent beneficiary doen't receive any benefits.
 However, if the primary beneficiary has died, the contingent beneficiary will receive the benefits of the policy.

-It’s a good idea to review who you've chosen as beneficiaries every few years, as well as after major life events (births, deaths, marriage, divorce, etc.), in case you want to make changes to the beneficiaries.
-By reviewing your beneficiary designations you can make sure that the people named as beneficiaries are still the people you'd like to receive any insurance payouts.
+It’s a good idea to review who you've chosen as beneficiaries every few years, as well as after major life events (births, deaths, marriage, divorce, etc.), in case you want to make changes.
+By reviewing your beneficiary designations you can make sure the people you named are still the ones you'd like to receive any insurance payouts.

 To learn about how to personalize your life insurance policy, see our article Insurance Riders.